naorinh/TransForm/README.md

 2. can be minimized and then synthesized
 3. uninteresting or requires a higher bound

-The comparison tool uses a default bound of 10 instructions with the x86t_elt model and ELTs from prior work to check if the ELTs from prior work fall into these categories.
-This bound can be changed in each tso_transistency_perturbed_*.als model in the fact under the `// check if synthesized` comment.
-ELTs that are compared are listed in the tests.txt file.
+The comparison tool in the util directory (test_comparison.py) uses a default bound of 10 instructions with the x86t_elt model and ELTs from prior work to check if the ELTs from prior work fall into these categories.
+This bound can be changed in each tso_transistency_perturbed_*.als model in the util directory with the fact under the `// check if synthesized` comment.
+ELTs that are compared are listed in the util/tests.txt file.
 Using a different set of tests requires adding the tests to each model file and listing them in tests.txt.

 Usage: